oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     client id to `7ZGZldHQ`).
 (A vigilant user might at this point detect that she intended to use A-AS instead of H-AS.)
 The attack now proceeds exactly as in Steps 3ff. of the attack description above.
+  * **Implicit Grant**: In the implicit grant, the attacker receives an access token instead of the code; the rest of the attack works as above.
   * **Per-AS Redirect URIs**: If clients use different redirect URIs for different ASs, do not store the selected AS in the user's session, and ASs do not check the redirect URIs properly,